Denhonator/KHPCSpeedrunTools/2FMMods/readme.md

 - If you created the folder yourself copy the version lua files for your version from the repo into it, ie. `EpicGamesGlobal.lua` for English Epic Games.

 ### AutoAttack:
-- Allows physically attacking continuously by holding attack button.
+- Allows physically attacking continuously by holding attack button in combat.

 ### Autosave:
 - Automatically saves the latest continue state to a local file